vivegram/TheHungryITTeam/README.md

 1. **Saving Orders to Google Sheets**:
    - When you add or delete an order, it's automatically saved to Google Sheets
-   - A new sheet is created for each restaurant and date combination (e.g., "McDonald's_2025-02-27")
-   - Each sheet includes columns for Name, Order, Price, and Timestamp
+   - All orders are stored in a single "Orders" sheet with columns for Date, Restaurant, Name, Order, Price, and Timestamp
+   - The sheet includes built-in filters to easily sort and filter orders by any column
-   - The sheets are formatted with colored headers and auto-sized columns for better readability
+   - The sheet is formatted with colored headers and auto-sized columns for better readability
    - Visual feedback is provided during saving with a spinner and success/error messages

-2. **Order Organization**:
+2. **Order Organization and Filtering**:
-   - Orders are organized by restaurant and date
+   - Orders are organized in a single sheet with all necessary information
+   - Use the built-in filters to:
-   - Each day's orders for a specific restaurant are stored in a separate sheet
+     - View orders for a specific date
-   - This makes it easy to track orders over time and reference past orders
+     - Filter by restaurant name
+     - Find orders from a specific person
+     - Sort by price or timestamp
    - Headers are frozen for easier navigation when you have many orders
+   - When adding new orders for a restaurant on a specific date, any existing orders for that combination are automatically updated

 ### Restaurant Management